Beer Through Brenden’s Glass: Yebuna Bira Coffee Beer

 In terms of process, first we had to select a coffee!
 Equator has about 5 or 6 organic varietals to choose from and we wanted to build the beer around a specific coffee, rather than brew a specific beer style and then add coffee to it.
 During the extensive cupping session that involved specific water temperatures, ratios, steeping time and then various organoleptic tasting methods, a clear favorite emerged: a lightly roasted, fair trade, organic Ethiopian Sidama Ardi form the southern Guji region.

 Unlike the more traditional dark roasted French and Espresso coffees, this little gem exhibited delicate floral/ lavender notes , along with vanilla, sweet lemon, dark chocolate flavors and a creamy mouthfeel.
-After selection we spoke with the Director of Coffee, Ted Stachura, about ratios and temperatures to get the best result from this ingredient during the beer brewing process.
+After selection we spoke with the Director of Coffee, Ted Stachura, about ratios and temperatures to get the best result from this ingredient during the beer brewing process, be it in the wooden oak barrel or at any other point.
 To achieve fully immersed and saturated coffee flavors and aromas we decided to add the coffee at three different stages:

 - We would add 10 pounds at the end of the boil in the kettle for 4 minutes.